Melica: Planting, Growing, and Care

 - Dig a hole about twice the size of the root ball

-- Add a drainage layer at the bottom
+- Add a layer of drainage material at the bottom of the hole

-- Place the root ball in the centre with the collar level with the soil
+- Place the root ball in the centre of the hole with the collar level with the soil surface

 - Water generously